GChristensen/feedxcavator/README.md

 Please use a HTTPS enabled gateway when deploying in open internet.

+## Building

+The application is built with [lein ring](https://github.com/weavejester/lein-ring).
+Issue `lein ring server` in the project directory to run a debug server.
+The command `lein ring uberjar` will create an executable JAR file with all necessary dependencies.

 ## Using with NewsBlur

 Feedxcavator could be seamlessly used with [NewsBlurMod](https://github.com/GChristensen/NewsBlurMod).